 Mr. Mingma G Sherpa

 Mr. Ang Tsering Sherpa

 Mr. John Snorri

 Other expeditions, including Fredrik Sträng and Ali Musa, and the Polish mountaineering ski team led by Andrzej Bargiel, did not summit this year.
-This is a result of an eventful season of precise weather predictions for a solid attempt and the constant bombardment of snow and muggy weather K2 is known for.
+This is a result of an eventful season of precise weather predictions for a solid attempt.
+The season saw the constant bombardment of snow and muggy weather K2 is known for.

 Fredrik Sträng’s Attempts to Summit K2 in 2017

-They made it as far as 7,400 meters.
+They made it as far as 24,278 ft (7,400 meters).
 But the worsening weather and dangerous conditions offered little visibility and a haven for avalanches that could swallow them from the face of the mountain at any given time.
 The pair retreated to Base Camp where they waited for a good weather window and planned their next move, still fit for another attempt at the summit.

 While his descent was underway, the Mingma G. expedition was preparing for their ascent to the summit.
 They were privy to clear conditions and an epic effort to reach the top, which initially included 14 team members and ended in 12 reaching the summit.

 Although the news that another expedition reached the summit successfully after their hard attempt may have been disheartening, Fredrik congratulated the summiteers with a statement he forwarded to his contact.

 First of all, Fredrik wants to congratulate all of today’s summiteers on K2 and Broad Peak and wish them a safe descent!